 we call this number m the rate of change of f.

-The slope of a vertical line is undefined, but that's OK,
+The slope of a vertical line is not defined, but that's OK,

 since a vertical line is not the graph of a function.

 However, given two inputs a and b of the function

 (and assuming that the function is defined between a and b),

 we can imagine a line drawn through the corresponding points on the graph

 and calculate its slope: